 ♻️ Hi Paulina!
 First off, how do you pronounce the name of your brand?

 Paulina Quintana: It’s pronounced “re-to-the-x.”
 When deciding on a name I wanted to highlight “reduce, reuse, recycle” but having heard this outdated mantra since the 80’s, I wanted to clap back at it, just a little.
 We’ve got to step it up!
 Restore, rethink, repurpose, reinvent, reconstruct, redistribute, reorganize…

 ♻️ What led you to start ( r e )ˣ?

 I’ve always had two careers: teaching and designing.
-I began with teaching, then my niece was born and I started making kids clothes.
+I began with teaching, and when my niece was born I started making kids clothes.
 One thing led to another, and within two years Barney’s had picked up my line!
 I designed for 13 years until the 2007 recession hit.
 Then we pivoted to flash sales, as many brick-and-mortar stores were closing.

 A divorce later, I found myself back in the classroom.
 Being around kids is the best medicine for an aching heart!
 Once I was back on my feet, remarried, and looking to stay home with my teenage children, I knew I wanted to combine design with something that gave me the same feeling of “justice” that I got when I was teaching.

 My step-son turned me on to Bureo, a company that recycles fishing nets from my native Chile and makes them into skateboard decks.
 My mind was blown!
 I knew I wanted to design something like that.